 Trigger points are painful areas in muscles that can be described to feel like a “knot” or specific area of tightness.
 When pressure is applied to the trigger point, the pain spreads out to other areas of the body.
 Trigger Point Injections are administered directly to the trigger point, which can reduce pain and increase physical function.

 Viscosupplementation is an injection of hyaluronic acid into a joint, most commonly the knee or shoulder.
 This injection is used to treat the symptoms of osteoarthritis.

 Regenerative medicine is the process of replacing or regenerating tissue that may be permanently damaged to restore function.
-Platelet-Rich Plasma (PRP) therapy and Stem Cell Therapy are two types of regenerative medicine.
+Platelet-Rich Plasma (PRP) therapy is one type of regenerative medicine.

 Radiofrequency Ablation (RFA) uses an electric current to heat up an area of affected nerve tissue to reduce pain.
 This procedure stops the nerve from sending pain signals to the brain.

 Persons with abnormal posturing or tone from strokes, brain trauma, spinal cord injuries or acquired conditions such as torticollis can be evaluated for treatment with medications, therapy, and occasionally OnabotulinumtoxinA.